engagementlab/CivicSeed/README.md

 **The loading buttons users, game, colors, and chat only delete and reset the default data (testing users, demo users).
 To delete real game data, you must go into the mongo instance and remove them (this is to prevent accidently wiping critical info)

-In order to "reset" npc and botanist, it is recommended to use the mongoimport command and use the data files in backup_data.
+In order to "reset" npc and botanist, it is recommended to use the mongoimport command and use the data files in `data/backup`.
 This is due to the fact that while there are original data files in data folder, they aren't up to date since you can always make changes in the admin interface to both the npc and tile data sets.
 Therefore it is recommended to occasionally do a mongoexport of these two data sets from production in case a reset is needed.

 ###Export /Import Data
 To export: mongoexport --db civicseed_testing --collection collection_name --out file_name.json